 After the new car smell has faded and your own scents begin to fill the inside of your car, you start to get used to the scent, like the one in your home.
-Imagine opening your car door and being greeted by a mildewy, musty scent that no ordinary car air freshener can remove.
-Follow our guide to learn more about the cause and how to get rid of mildew and musty odors in your car.
+Imagine opening your car door and being greeted by a mildewy musty smell that no ordinary car air freshener can remove.
+Follow our guide to learn more about the cause and how to get rid of damp smell in car interiors.

 Because we drive our cars almost every day, we’re bound to notice both subtle and very obvious changes in the scents inside.
 This is thanks in part to our noses, which can detect nearly 10,000 different scents (and odours)!
 Sometimes our noses are graced with delightful scents like fresh linen, fields of flowers, or the ever-popular new car smell, while other times they’re subjected to less pleasant smells like rotten food or spoiled milk.
 What causes these smells?
 A human’s sense of smell is the product of three different elements, and when combined, can produce a smile or a gag depending on what’s creating them.

 The three elements that make up the sense of smell are:

 Molecules, neurons, and memory - these are the three components of a smell that, when combined, allow you to smell something pleasant or disgusting.
 If your car smells like the latter when you take the wheel, there’s a good chance there is mould and mildew growing in your car.